-I love love love how this DIY cream turned out.
+This DIY cream turned out absolutely incredible.
 I decided to make this cream very light and airy.
 It’s the perfect consistency for thin, fragile skin.
 When using an eye treatment, you never want to tug or pull on the skin around the eye.
 That skin is so delicate that you absolutely have to be so gentle when applying skin care and makeup.

-I decided to add kokum butter mainly because it is so rich in Vitamin E. Vitamin E is an antioxidant and is known for it’s firming abilities.
+Kokum butter is a great addition mainly because it is so rich in Vitamin E. Vitamin E is an antioxidant and is known for it’s firming abilities.
 Kokum Butter is believed to promote skin elasticity, prevent skin dryness, and restore damaged skin.
 It also is great for cell regeneration which is perfect for the delicate area around the eyes.
 Sun damage and aging can really cause the skin to break down more quickly in thin skin.

-I also added rose water to this cream.
+Rose water to this cream is perfect for the water phase of this DIY.
 I loved using it in THIS DIY and it dawned on me, whenever you can, use antioxidant rich rose water!
 Rose water is antibacterial, antiseptic and anti inflammatory.
-It is extremely rich in vitamins A, C, D, and E. It is amazing for dry, sensitive skin.
+It is extremely rich in vitamins A, C, D, and E. Rose water is amazing for dry, sensitive skin.
 It is balancing to all skin types and is known for it’s anti aging properties.
-It has even been known to reduce under eye bags!
+Rose water has even been known to reduce under eye bags!
 Ah hah!

 Cypress essential oil I have worked with before but I love it for it’s tightening properties.
 I find it so interesting that it can be used for people that have bladder issues-when applied to the skin over the bladder, it can actually tighten the bladder offering relief!
 It’s perfect when used in conjunction with Frankincense to help firm delicate skin and regenerate new skin cells.